 By Molly Papows

 On a recent drive home from the coast a few hours after a storm, slants of light would occasionally break through quick-moving clouds and illuminate smoke-like curls of snow above the trees.
 The new powder on each pine needle and branch was so fine it lifted into the atmosphere at the first suggestion of movement.
-Whole trees trembled and breathed fleeting apparitions of themselves made of amber light and snow, the hills along the Interstate blinking in and out of focus with each shiver of wind.
-I thought of the soft double exposure of forest floors in early landscape photography, the delicate sway of wildflowers stubbornly sumptuous and painterly despite the growing precision of 19th-century technology.
+Whole trees trembled and breathed fleeting apparitions of themselves made of amber light and snow, the hills along the Interstate blinking in and out of focus with each shiver of wind like the soft double exposure of forest floors in early landscape photography, the delicate sway of wildflowers stubbornly sumptuous and painterly.

 My first winter here there was a morning so cold the air itself appeared crystalized; suspended ice particles reflected the light in such a way that every silhouette seemed haloed in prismatic color.
 Distances took on new tactility and dimension, and whole landscapes shimmered as I moved.
-I wanted a word for what I was seeing and turned to Robert Macfarlane, a nature writer interested in the language of landscape.
-In the first chapter of Landmarks he describes the poetry and possibilities inherent in the Scottish term blinter or “cold dazzle,” a surprisingly solid word for such an ephemeral effect.
+I wanted a word for what I was seeing and turned to my bookshelf.
+In the first chapter of Landmarks, Robert Macfarlane describes the poetry and possibilities inherent in the Scottish term blinter or “cold dazzle,” a surprisingly solid word for such an ephemeral effect.
 Every time the temperature dips below zero, I set myself up for disappointment with my complete confidence that the elements will have conspired overnight to create another glimmering, otherworldly haze.

 Molly Papows is an art historian based in Lebanon, NH.
 She has an MA in the History of Art and Architecture from Boston University and ten years of experience working in encyclopedic fine art museums.
 She’s also interested in the many ways an artist can tell a story across disciplines — from fiction and nonfiction to poetry, landscape architecture, and music.